freddychannarvaez/speed-memory-clone/README.md

  * [x] Should have binary mode and decimal mode
  * [x] Should evaluate inputs and show corrects and wrongs
  * [ ] Should show message saying results
+ * [ ] Should show congratulations message on successful test

  ## Installing
   To clone the repo: